 - Influencing work that targets local council, local MPs, metro mayors, regional bodies and legal services, including to increase local funding for immigration legal advice.

-We particularly welcome applications from organisations that are led and/or informed by people with lived and learned experience of the UK immigration system.
+We particularly welcomed applications from organisations that are led and/or informed by people with lived and learned experience of the UK immigration system.

 Local Influencing grants

-Funding is available for local influencing partners who focus on local, regional or national change.
+Funding was available for local influencing partners who focus on local, regional or national change.

 What we will not fund